-One of the most popular ways to involve all the participants in a course, training, or other academic activities is through the use of a Classroom Response System, which consists of turning any device such as cell phones into a tool to respond to trivia or quizzes
+One of the most popular ways to involve all the participants in a course, training, or other academic activities is through the use of a Classroom Response System, which consists of turning any device such as cell phones into a tool to respond to general knowledge trivia or quizzes

 Think about how you could apply these techniques to your learning space, how your audience will respond to the use of these elements, and how their implementation of them can lead to successfully achieving goals.

 Incorporating elements from games into classroom scenarios allow students to engage with classmates and teachers better.
 You also give the students ownership of their learning and the freedom to fail and try without adverse repercussions.
 These practices provide easily recognizable and manageable tasks, increasing the fun in the classroom!

 When using gamified e-learning platforms, massive amounts of data are generated due to user interaction with the system.
 This data can be sampled appropriately, analyzed, and organized using resources such as QuestionPro InsightsHub.

 Understanding your students learning trajectory can help teachers better understand and develop learning courses that accurately fit and improve students learning paths, driving them to succeed in their goals.

 Why does gamification in eLearning work in corporate training?